pgtipping/Synthalyst/memory-bank/activeContext.md

   - Added tests for success and error cases
   - Fixed environment variable handling in tests
   - Documented API testing patterns in .cursorrules
+- Fixed the Chat API tests by properly mocking the Botpress client
+- Implemented a pattern for mocking external API clients in tests
+- Added global mock storage to handle Jest's hoisting behavior
+- Ensured all error cases are properly tested

 #### Current Issues

 - Other API tests still failing with "Request is not defined" error
 - Some Prisma-related test failures in the test environment ("PrismaClient is unable to run in this browser environment")
 - Need to improve error handling in API routes
+- Database-related tests (Categories API) are failing with Prisma browser environment errors
+- Need to improve error handling in API routes that use Prisma

 ### JD Developer